The Definitive Guide to Staying Fit While Traveling

 One thing you can be sure to find in almost any hotel gym are dumbbells.

-If you do have the opportunity to choose what hotel you're staying at, do the research ahead of time and consider checking out our picks for the best hotel gyms in the world.
+If you do have the opportunity to choose what hotel you're staying at, do the research ahead of time and pick a hotel with a decent gym.

 As tough as it is to find the time to workout while traveling, it's not the only thing stopping many travelers from getting their exercise.